googlefonts/googlefonts.github.io/gf-guide/metadata.md

 ### Languages

 This key aims to restrict the number of languages shown in a specimen page.
-It is mandatory in all Noto fonts but not recommended in non-Nono fonts.
-It can be useful though when a font support the glyphs of a specific language only.
+It is mandatory in all Noto fonts but not recommended in non-Noto fonts.
+It can be useful, though, when a font support the glyphs of a specific language only.

 Example: